Aykut5645/react-weather-app/README.md

 ### Features

 - **location-Based Weather:** Retrieves weather data for 5 days based on your current location.

-> ***!!!
-Please pay attention to this important information***
-> Since the OpenWeatherMap forecast5 endpoint, which is a paid feature, provides data in 3-hour intervals for 5 days, and I need to display the weather for 5 days, I've implemented the following data processing:
+> **Important Information**
 >
-> I filtered this data to show the weather for each day around noon (12:00 PM) to midnight, giving you a snapshot of daily conditions.
+> Since the OpenWeatherMap forecast5 endpoint, which is a paid feature, provides data in 3-hour intervals for 5 days, I've implemented the following data processing:
 >
+> - **Data Filtering:** To display the weather for each day, I filter this data to show the weather for each day around noon (12:00 PM) to midnight.
+>
 > **Rationale for Data Filtering:**
+>
 > Focusing on the 12:00 PM to midnight timeframe provides a more representative overview of each day's weather conditions, as it encompasses the period when people are typically most active and likely to be planning outdoor activities.

 - **Card-Style Display:** Presents weather information in sleek, responsive cards showcasing the date, weather condition, and icon.